-The basic research effort is centered around the biological reaction networks and how they form this robust and adaptive cellular system.
+The basic research effort of our independent group is centered around the biological reaction networks and how they form this robust and adaptive cellular system.
 For that, we build on i.a. the analysis of expression/ sequence data sets and accompanying simulation studies.
 The generated mechanistic insights will be employed especially to understand cancer formation and progression in breast and bone cancers.
 A minor focus deals with the definition of biological marker panels useful in diagnostics.
 Details of our work can be found amongst others in the section 'RESEARCH--Publications'.

 Genetics Congress 2018, Tehran, Congress Dome